Indian Institute of Space Science and Technology: IIST Model United Nations (IIST MUN)

 Started as an intra-college event in March 2012, IIST MUN has now become a national inter-college Model United Nations with United Nations General Assembly council held successfully in September 2012, 2013, October 2014 and April 2015.
 It has become an annual event, with the 2019 event being the last one held before the COVID-19 pandemic.
 After a gap of 3 years, it was held in March 2023.
 The 2024 edition is going to be held on March 2 and 3, 2024.

 International collaborations

 IIST has signed a number of memorandums of understanding (MoUs) with international universities and Institutions for joint research, and exchange of students and faculty.
 These include Caltech-USA, Jet Propulsion Laboratory-USA, TU Delft -The Netherlands, University of Colorado, Boulder-USA, Technion-Israel, University of Cambridge-UK and Nanyang Technological University-Singapore.
 A number of other collaborations are under discussions.
 The Satish Dhawan fellowship at California Institute of Technology was announced by K. Radhakrishnan, chairman, ISRO on 3 June 2013.
-The fellowship provides an opportunity every year starting from the winter session of the academic year 2013–14 to one meritorious graduating student from the Aerospace Department of IIST to be sponsored by the Department of Space, Government of India to pursue master's degree in aerospace engineering at the California Institute of Technology.
+The fellowship provides an opportunity every year starting from the winter session of the academic year 2013–14 to one meritorious graduating student from the Aerospace Department of IIST to be sponsored by the Department of Space, Government of India to pursue master's degree in aerospace engineering at the California Institute of Technology.ISRO and ESA conducted a workshop at IIST in Thiruvanthapuram between 19-23 January 2026 presenting data from Aditya-L1,Proba-3 and Solar Orbiter presenting complementary vantage data points from each mission.